1shwin/termSync/README.md

-# Collaborative Real-Time Text Editor
+# TermSync - A Terminal Text Editor for Real-Time Collaboration

 A feature-rich, real-time collaborative text editor written in C with terminal UI support.
 Multiple users can simultaneously edit the same document with live cursor tracking, text selection, rich formatting, and intelligent conflict resolution.